Browsers and the Web

 The intention is for you to build your own browser as you work through the early chapters.
 Once it is up and running, there are endless opportunities to improve performance or add features, some of which are suggested as exercises.
 Many of these exercises are features implemented in real browsers, and I encourage you to try them—adding features is one of the best parts of browser development!

 The book then moves on to details and advanced features that flesh out the architecture of a real browser’s rendering engine, based on my experiences with Chrome.
-After finishing the book, you should be able to dig into the source code of Chromium, Gecko, or WebKit, and understand it without too much trouble.
+After finishing the book, you should be able to dig into the source code of Chromium, Gecko, or WebKit and understand it without too much trouble.

 I hope the book lets you appreciate a browser’s depth, complexity, and power.
-I hope the book passes along its beauty—its clever algorithms and data structures, its co-evolution with the culture and history of computing, its centrality in our world.
+I hope the book passes along a browser’s beauty—its clever algorithms and data structures, its co-evolution with the culture and history of computing, its centrality in our world.
 But most of all, I hope the book lets you see in yourself someone building the browser of the future.